EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Introduction

-In this paper, we propose EchoKV\footnote{We provide the code implementation of EchoKV in the supplementary materials.}, a more flexible KV cache compression scheme that enables on-demand switching from standard inference to compressed inference while maintaining performance.
+a more flexible KV cache compression scheme that enables on-demand switching from standard inference to compressed inference while maintaining performance.
 As shown in Figure \ref{fig:intro}, unlike other low-rank methods that perform uniform compression and reconstruction on the entire KV cache, EchoKV employs a lightweight network to predict the remaining KV pairs from a partial subset, thereby enabling a seamless transition from standard attention.
-Specifically, inspired by the observation of inter-layer \citep{lee2024infinigen,wang2025commonkv} and intra-layer similarities \citep{wang2025proxyattn,peng2025accelerating} among attention heads, we propose to bypass the explicit compression process.
+Specifically, inspired by the observation of inter-layer \citep{lee2024infinigen,wang2025commonkv} and intra-layer similarities \citep{wang2025proxyattn,peng2025accelerating} in KV representations, we propose to bypass the explicit compression process.
 Instead, we directly train a lightweight network to predict the remaining KV cache based on partial KV information.
 To ensure both the integrity and accuracy of the input information, we utilize the full KV cache from specific layers alongside a partial subset from the current layer as input features to predict the remaining KV components of the current layer.
-Furthermore, we employ a memory-friendly two-stage fine-tuning strategy, which enables the rapid and low-cost acquisition of the corresponding lightweight network weights (e.g., $\sim$1 A100 GPU-hour for a 7B model).
+Furthermore, we employ a memory-friendly two-stage fine-tuning strategy that enables rapid and low-cost acquisition of the lightweight reconstruction network, requiring only a few minutes on a single A100 GPU for a 7B model.

-To validate the effectiveness of the proposed method, we evaluate multiple mainstream models on two long-context benchmarks: LongBench \citep{bai2024longbench}, which comprises real-world data, and RULER \citep{hsieh2024ruler}, which consists of synthetic data.
+To validate the effectiveness of the proposed method, we evaluate models of different scales, ranging from 7B to 24B parameters, on two long-context benchmarks: LongBench \citep{bai2024longbench}, which comprises real-world data, and RULER \citep{hsieh2024ruler}, which consists of synthetic data.
 Experimental results demonstrate that EchoKV consistently outperforms existing strong baselines across different compression ratios.
 Moreover, the capability to flexibly switch from Full KV to EchoKV maintains high throughput for short inputs while keeping long-context KV cache within memory limits, which provides significant practical advantages relative to alternative techniques.
 Through combination with low-rank techniques, EchoKV yields additional performance gains, specifically tailored to the distinct properties of keys and values.